 "The people at Surrey were so welcoming that during my five years it felt like my second family.
-The department is amazing and so supportive."
+The Department is amazing and it's so supportive."

 Irosha is Section Engineer and Lead Coordinator for the construction and civil engineering company BAM Nuttall Ltd, having graduated with a MEng Civil Engineering in 2015.

 She has been heavily involved in various rail sector projects, including numerous bridge-strengthening projects, a bridge reconstruction on a 52-hour possession on Christmas Day, and building 12 platform extensions in the West Midlands.

 Irosha is eager to give back to the industry through the engagement and development of young people.
 She is Lead Coordinator of the BAM Ambassadors Scheme which allows BAM Nuttall staff two days a year to volunteer and encourage more young people into STEM careers, especially the civil engineering industry.

 Irosha has been named as one of our Young Achievers in the Vice-Chancellor’s Alumni Awards 2019.